Gulab Jamun (Soaked Indian Fried Donuts)

-Often described as fried donuts soaked in a spiced sugar syrup, Gulab Jamun is so much more than that.
+Gulab Jamun is often described as a fried donut soaked in spiced sugar syrup.
 These plump sweets are probably the first thing you had at an Indian restaurant or elicit fond memories from older days.
 Although we didn’t make this dessert much when I was a kid since I was always craving semiya payasam, Gulab Jamun is one of those iconic sweets to offer for special occasions (or really any time).
 My mom grew determined to learn how to make it.
 I think I got my incessant recipe testing from her.
 No matter the time of day or how many things were already cooked, there was always time for a test to see if you could perfect a dish you had in mind.

 The process of making Gulab Jamun is surprisingly simple, but, much like how every household has their own version of making chaya (tea), this is one of those recipes I already know will get lovingly scrutinized.
 Some will make this with milk solids as opposed to milk powder.
 Some will add spices to the dough.
 Rose petals will be used as opposed to rose essence.
 Speaking of rose essence, it’s not the same as rose water.
 Rose water is a more diluted form of the essence so a little essence goes a long way!